 - Invoice Frequency (when sent with a payment request, this will auto-populate the invoice frequency)

-- Up Front Invoice Amount (when sent with a payment request, this will auto-populate the upfront invoice amount for invoices attached to subscriptions)
+- Up Front Invoice Amount (when sent with a payment request, this will auto-populate the upfront invoice amount for one-time invoices attached to subscriptions)

 Making Edits to Field Size & Placement